atif-c/IOC-Intel/README.md

     This creates:

 -   Unpacked extensions in `dist/chrome/` and `dist/firefox/`
--   Zipped `.zip` files ready for upload or sideload
+-   Zipped `.zip` files ready for publishing or sideloading

 ### Live Development